 Many of us are lucky enough to feel that our biological families are our tribe, but usually tribes are founded around groups of people with shared values, ideas, and experiences.

 In the competitive world of business, it is not always easy to feel safe and accepted.
 When things go wrong, you fear losing your company, your job, and maybe even your health.

 It’s at times like this when it’s important to focus on finding what unites you with others rather than your differences.
-Never stoop to predicating your power on the excommunication of those around you.
 To be a strong and effective leader, find your tribe.

 Here are 4 reasons you need a tribe when things go wrong;